-Every brand marketer – irrelevant of sector or specialism – has or is experiencing social media growing pains.
-The increased need for 24/7 quality content is the curse of the modern day marketer.
+SaaS marketers are experiencing social media pains due to the increased need for 24/7 quality content.
+It is the curse of the modern day SaaS marketer.
 But what are the considerations of introducing an employee advocacy program into your customer or talent brand marketing strategy?
 Here are just a few things you might want to think about before going ahead.

 HR and marketing are worried about employees damaging the brand by talking negatively about the organisation on social media – yet talent acquisition needs to utilise social media, to build influence and market an authentic brand.

-Marketing and talent acquisition both require a high volume of employee generated content to humanise the brand – but getting employees to create and share this content can be difficult, particularly for larger multi-site organisations.
+Marketing and Recruitment both require employee generated content to humanise the brand – but getting employees to create and share this content can be difficult, particularly for larger multi-site organisations.

 Inadequate tools and knowledge mean that social media for recruitment marketing is rarely structured – or even organised around specific internal comms campaigns or known recruitment peaks and troughs.